A salve can treat many different types of skin problems. Learn how to make salves with ingredients you probably already have at home.

-Once you become a part of the crunchy, homesteady community, you’ll hear the term salve bouncing around.
+Once you become a part of the crunchy homestead community, you’ll hear the term “salve” bouncing around.
 If you’re anything like me, you hate to ask what you believe might be a silly question, so you Google it.
 Don’t feel bad.
-I was constantly searching terms like tincture, kombucha, and scooby.
-My hope is that Google brought you to my doorstep so I can help answer those questions you have.
+I was constantly searching for terms like tincture, kombucha, and scooby.
+I hope that Google brought you to my doorstep so I can help answer your questions.

 What a Salve Is

-A salve is basically just something applied topically to heal the skin.
+A salve is basically just something applied topically to heal skin irritations.
 It can be a balm, ointment, or cream.
 They are made with oils and waxes to create a semi-solid material.
 To keep them shelf stable and thick, there typically isn’t any liquid content, except when a small amount of tincture is added.

-A few examples of oils that can be used are olive, coconut, sunflower, sweet almond, and apricot.
-Each one has it’s own properties that make it unique.
-Coconut oil is loaded with saturated fats, which holds moisture in the skin.
+A few examples of oils that can be used are olive, coconut, sunflower, sweet almond oil, and apricot.
+Each one has its own properties that make it unique.
+Coconut oil is loaded with saturated fats, which hold moisture in the skin.
 Apricot oil may have anti-inflammatory properties.
-Animal fats use to be used for the oil base of salves and this practice is coming back.
+Animal fats used to be used for the oil base of salves, and this practice is coming back.
 You’ll often hear of it referred to as tallow.
-If you’re making your own salve, be sure to research the various types of oils and their unique benefits.
+If you’re making your own salve, be sure to research the various types of carrier oils and their unique benefits.

 Beeswax is the most commonly used wax used to bind everything together.
-Candelililla and carnuba are also suitable options, but candelilla can be hard to find and carnuba is a pain to chop.
+Candelilla and carnauba are also suitable options, but candelilla can be hard to find, and carnauba is a pain to chop.
 Ask me how I know (several band-aids later).
-Beeswax on the other hand is easy to find, easy to prepare, and can even be purchased as pastilles (little beads) for easy measuring.
+On the other hand, Beeswax is easy to find, easy to prepare, and can even be purchased as pastilles (little beads) for easy measuring.

 Why Use Salves